lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

   * no IAM
   * no NAT gateway creation
   * ...
-* Google Cloud Platform for Education: no known limitation, except the amount of credits & a mandatory google account (can be created with the university email address)
+* Google Cloud Platform for Education: no known limitation, except the amount of credits & a mandatory Google account (university email address required)
-* Azure for Students: no known limitation, except the amount of credits
+* Azure for Students: no known limitation, except the amount of credits a mandatory Microsoft account (university email address required)
 * DigitalOcean: no known limitation, except the amount of credits